t3docs/docker-render-documentation/Documentation/Usage/docker-run.rst

 Basics
 ======

+`docker run` is how you start.
+Commands can soon become long and complicated.
+To overcome this a helper command `dockrun_t3rd` is available (Linux, Mac).
+Read about that in :ref:`dockrun_t3rd-commands`.

 Use `docker run`.
 This will initially download the image.
 For each run a copy of the image is made and run as a container.
 To remove those copies right away after usage add the `--rm` option.
 Play with these commands::